Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 Does CPRA Replace the CCPA?

 The CPRA amends and expands the CCPA, creating new requirements, consumer privacy rights, and enforcement mechanisms for applicable organizations.
-Once the CPRA comes into effect on January 1, 2023, it will effectively replace the CCPA.
-Till then, CCPA requirements will continue to apply to covered businesses.
+Once the CPRA came into effect on January 1, 2023, it effectively replaced the CCPA.
+Till then, CCPA requirements continued to apply to covered businesses.

 Get California Privacy Rights Act (CPRA) Readiness Assessment